trevorcampbell/shortex/README.md

 - Starred versions of other environments append an `s` (because there is no consistent behaviour of a star outside of theorem-like environments); so `\bfig...\efig` becomes `\bfigs...\efigs`.

+Other non-printing commands (things that do not appear in the typeset document) should generally be replaced with lowercase, short, and memorable macros.

 ### Macros